dcit202Andriod/DCIT202-Group33/README.md

 Helped with the Design interface of the application and some minor debugging when with regards to adding clickability to the application: Rayan Ahmed Ali

 Layout: Frank(frankoappiah) handled the layout of the app, ensuring a user friendly and visually appealing interface.
-CLickable buttons : Eyram implemented the functionality for clickable buttons in the app.This allows users to interact
+CLickable buttons : Eyram implemented the functionality for clickable buttons in the app.This allows users to interact with the app by tapping on various buttons to prform spcific actions